People With Parkinson’s become People Who Participate

 These treatments must be tested in a strict regime, and all of them need participants.
 Investigation of biomarkers needs participants.
 The effort to understand the complexity of the disease in its presentation and genesis needs data – lots of data.
 This comes from participants.
 The need for people with Parkinson’s and those around them to participate in research is very clear.

-For those coming to this site in search of information about Parkinson’s Disease we provide links in Research Articles to (in our opinion) the most dependable and readable sources.
+For those coming to this site in search of information about Parkinson’s Disease we are developing links to Research Articles that (in our opinion) are dependable and readable sources.

 Our aim is to encourage you to participate in research, and we can do so without the ethical and legal barriers that rule out promotion – even the suggestion – of (e.g.) a drug trial by the medical profession.
 However, we recognise that we encourage in ignorance of people’s situation; the decision to participate is yours.
 In this section we introduce the different ways in which you can be involved.
 We offer some insights into the research methods you may encounter, and the personal impact of participation.